-Several research departments at BNL use designated fume hoods for work that involves small quantities of radioactive materials (in the μCi to mCi range).
+Several research departments at BNL use designated fume hoods for work that involves small quantities of radioactive materials in the μCi to mCi range.
 The work typically involves labeling chemical compounds and transferring material between containers.
 Due to the use of HEPA filters and activated charcoal filters, the nature of the work conducted, and the small quantities involved, these operations have a very low potential for atmospheric releases of significant quantities of radioactive materials.
-Compliance with NESHAPs Subpart H is demonstrated through the use of an inventory system that allows an upper estimate of potential releases to be calculated.
-Facilities that demonstrate compliance in this way include Buildings 197, 197B, 348, 463, 480, 490, 490A, 510A, 535, 555, 725, 734, 735, 801, and 815, where research is conducted in the fields of nuclear safety, biology, high energy physics, medicine, medical therapy, photon science, advanced technology, environmental chemistry, and synthetic biology.
+Compliance with NESHAPs Subpart H is demonstrated using an inventory system that allows an upper estimate of potential releases to be calculated.
+Facilities that demonstrate compliance in this way include Buildings 348, 463, 490, 490A, 510A, 555, 740, 741, 743, 744, 745, and 911, where research is conducted in the fields of nuclear safety, biology, chemistry, high energy physics, medicine, medical therapy, photon science, advanced technology, environmental chemistry, and synthetic biology.
 See Table 8-5 in Chapter 8 for the calculated dose from these facility emissions.